tomalbrc/filament/docs/src/content/item-behaviours.md

 ### `instrument` behaviour

-**Description**:
-Defines instrument behaviours for items, similar to goat horns.
+Defines instrument behaviour for items, similar to goat horns.

 - **Fields**:
   - `sound`: The sound associated with the instrument.